rodrigoalcarazdelaosa/fisiquimicamente/content/en/tutoriales/presentacion-informacion/_index.md

 title: Presentation of Information
 draft: false  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
-type: docs  # Do not modify.
+type: book  # Do not modify.

-# Add menu entry to sidebar.
-# - name: Declare this menu item as a parent with ID `name`.
-# - weight: Position of link in menu.
-menu:
-  presentacion-informacion:
-    name: Presentation of Information
-    weight: 1
 ---

 In this tutorial you will learn how to correctly present information.